vadirn/vadirn-public/apps/web/src/routes/(app)/notes/(notes)/conventional-commits-and-reasons-for-code-change/text.md

 Systems often degrade over time due to factors like changing requirements, quick fixes, and accumulating technical debt.
-These factors align with the four reasons for code change that M. Feathers outlines in his book ["Working Effectively with Legacy Code."](https://archive.org/details/working-effectively-with-legacy-code)
+These factors align with the four reasons for code change that M. Feathers outlines in his book <a href="https://archive.org/details/working-effectively-with-legacy-code" target="_blank" rel="noopener noreferrer">Working Effectively with Legacy Code</a>.

 - **Fixing bugs**.
 Constantly fixing bugs is both a sign and a cause of system decay.
 - **Adding features**.
 Adding each new feature makes the system more complex.
 This can introduce new bugs or make the codebase harder to maintain.